FurryCoders/FALocalRepo/README.md

 that they care about from the forum.

 The data is stored into a SQLite database, and the submissions files are saved in a tiered tree structure based on their ID's.
-Using SQLite instead of a client-server database makes the program to be extremely portable, only needing a working Python 3.9+ installation to work, and allows the downloaded data to be moved and backed up by simply moving/copying the database file and submission files folder.
+Using SQLite instead of a client-server database makes the program extremely portable, only needing a working Python 3.9+ installation to work, and allows the downloaded data to be moved and backed up by simply moving/copying the database file and submissions files folder.

 All download operations are performed through the custom FurAffinity scraping library [faapi](https://pypi.org/project/faapi/).
 To ensure proper crawling behavior the library strictly follows